Saturday, September 7, 2019

 Luke 14:25-33, a segment that extends to verse 35, contains sayings around the theme of the conditions of discipleship.
 Jesus urges people to consider the cost of discipleship.

 In context, three times the conditions for discipleship are set forth, and three times the same refrain follows, "cannot be my disciple" (vv.
 26, 27 and 33).
-The disciple must "hate" or he "cannot be my disciple."
-He must "carry the cross and follow me" or he "cannot be my disciple" (v.
-27) and he must "give up" all his possessions, or he "cannot be my disciple" (v.
+The disciple must "hate" or "cannot be my disciple."
+The follower must "carry the cross and follow me" or "cannot be my disciple" (v.
+27) and must "give up" all possessions, or "cannot be my disciple" (v.
 33 NIV).
 The corollary in Matthew, "is not worthy of me" (10:37-38), is the equivalent in Luke and, unlike the Lukan record, appears twice rather than three times.
 Both expressions may have a common Aramaic source rendering this phrase familiar, if not difficult, to the ears of his listeners.
 In any case, the willingness to give up family ties, face radical self-denial, and abandon possessions constitutes what Jesus calls the "cost" of being his disciple.

-He turned and said to them, in a saying from Q involving hating one’s family, 26 “Whoever comes to me, which the large crowd had done, and does not hate father and mother, wife and children, brothers and sisters, yes, and even life itself, cannot be my disciple.
+Jesus confronts directly the household cultural institution of his day.
 In Mediterranean societies, a persons' primary loyalty was to blood relatives, especially parents.
 The failure to honor parents meant the loss of face, of honor, and led to ostracism.
 Coming to Jesus is not the same as discipleship.
 The point of Jesus is decisive.
 Jesus puts family, friends, self in subordination to discipleship.
 One can understand the severity of this saying in the context of the primacy of filial relationships.
 Individuals had no real existence apart from their ties to blood relatives, especially parents.
 If one did not belong to a family, one had no existence in the eyes of society.
 Jesus is therefore confronting the social structures that governed his society at their core.
 For Jesus, family ties faded into insignificance in relation to God's imperial rule, which he regarded as the fundamental claim on human loyalty.
 In terms of the context, aware of the throngs, Jesus turns to them and utters a hard and enigmatic saying that can have no other effect than to diminish the ranks of potential disciples in the crowd.
 It seems incredible that Jesus could counsel one to participate in hatred of any kind.
-In Matthew, we read another version in 10:37.
-There the account reads, "Whoever loves father or mother more than me is not worthy of me."
-His words in Luke, which sound stern and uncompromising, have a relative meaning.
-In Genesis 29:29-33, we can note the movement from Jacob loving Rachel more than Leah to Leah saying that Jacob hated her, in the sense of loving her less than he loved Rachel.
-If presented with a choice, love of family must not come before love of Jesus.
 This is not the only time where Luke presents family as a potential obstacle to participation in the kingdom.
 In the text immediately preceding this unit, the parable of the great banquet (vv.
 15-24), one person uses the excuse that he has just married and cannot come to the banquet.
 Likewise, earlier in the chapter, Jesus advises those who host banquets not to invite friends and family who can repay them the honor, but to invite those who could never return such a favor (vv.
 12-14).
 Furthermore, in Luke 8:19-21, Jesus redefines family, “My mother and my brothers are those who hear the word of God and do it” (8:21).
 This redefinition of family places the will of God first and reconfigures all relationships based on this priority.
 We see this prioritization of the rule of God most clearly in the difficult sayings of 9:57-62 in which Jesus tells a would-be follower to place the proclamation of the kingdom before the burial of his father or even before saying farewell to those at home.
 He then proclaims to the one who hopes to follow, “No one who puts a hand to the plow and looks back is fit for the kingdom of God” (9:62).
-We must read the difficult saying of hating one’s father and mother, wife and children, brothers and sisters in 14:26 in light of these other sayings on family.
+We must read the difficult saying of hating one’s father and mother, wife and children, brothers and sisters in 14:26 considering these other sayings on family.
 Jesus intends the sayings to be harsh.
 Jesus intends to cause any would-be follower to stop and consider the full costs of following Jesus.

 We must not press these words beyond their proper sense.
 We should not give words that had a specific direction in this moment a universal significance.
 Yet, we must also be willing to see the distinctive and concrete ethical direction is present.
 “Hate” does not mean emotion aversion, hostility, contempt, or repugnance.
 We should not take it psychologically.
 Such a statement is not a universal rule for all human conduct.
 Yet, within these limits, we must not tone down the saying.
 The divine command can in fact acquire the character of a commitment that literally says Jesus says here.
 Some situations demand this sense and direction.[6]